jpison/GAparsimony/Readme.md

 ```
 With small databases, it is highly recommended to execute
 **GAparsimony** with different seeds in order to find
 the most important input features and model parameters.

-In this example,
-one iteration is presented with a training database composed of 60 input
+In this example, one GA optimization is presented with a training database
-features and 167 instances, and a test database with only 41 instances.
+composed of 60 input features and 167 instances, and a test database with only 41 instances.
 Hence, a robust validation metric is necessary.
+Thus, a repeated cross-validation is performed.

 ``` {.r}
 print(dim(data_train))